 “Our guaranteed delivery cut-off date is the 21st of December, after which we cannot guarantee delivery of orders before the 25th of December”.

 Perhaps, you could decide to figure out a last-minute shopping feature with your vendors or carriers to guarantee delivery right up until the big day itself.
 This could act as a USP for your marketplace, although it may be difficult to achieve and likely expensive from a margin perspective.

 Keeping on top of everything

-Unlike Black Friday or Cyber Monday, you'll have to be on the ball for the entirety of December with things gradually getting busier and busier as the days tick down to the 25th before likely hitting a peak around the middle of the month.
+Unlike Black Friday or Cyber Monday, you'll have to be extra-diligent for the entirety of December with things gradually getting busier and busier as the days tick down to the 25th before likely hitting a peak around the middle of the month.
 This can be stressful, issues that occur early on in the month may derail your entire plan and have you dashing to put out fires as more appear in their place.